IR Saunas operate with the same efficiency in your home as in a medical or clinical setting

 PREGNANT OR LACTATING WOMEN

-If you are pregnant, limit your sessions to 10 minutes with a maximum of four sessions per week. ***** NOTE: Exposure to intense heat during the first trimester of pregnancy may slightly increase the risk of birth defects.
-Consult your physician, as opinions on infrared sauna use during pregnancy vary.
+If you are pregnant, limit your sessions to 10 minutes with a maximum of four sessions per week. **** NOTE: Exposure to intense heat during the first trimester of pregnancy may slightly increase the risk of birth defects.
+Consult your physician, as opinions on use during pregnancy vary.

-Breastfeeding: There is insufficient empirical evidence to establish whether or not toxins are released, during infrared sauna use, that could enter into breast milk.
+Breastfeeding: There is insufficient empirical evidence to establish whether or not toxins are released, during IR sauna use, that could enter into breast milk.
 It would be prudent to reduce or avoid intense sauna therapy during the breastfeeding period.

 Metal pins, rods, artificial joints or any other surgical implants generally reflect infrared rays and thus are not heated by the infrared sauna; nevertheless, you should consult your surgeon prior to using an infrared thermal modality.